joldenb/wdi-orientation/README.md

 The schedule above is a general guideline, but we will give a more accurate schedule at the beginning of every day.

 We'll have a detailed schedule up for the next week by the weekend before it.
-The schedule is available on [GitHub](https://github.com/den-wdi-5/schedule).
-We'll fill in the links for the specifc lesson plans by the beginning of the day.
+The schedule is available on [GitHub](https://github.com/den-wdi-6/schedule).
+We'll fill in the links for the specific lesson plans by the beginning of the day.

 <!--
 [comment]: <> (We're not putting the lesson plans up because we're going to be making tweaks as we go through the course.
 For example, if we're coming back to something that caused some confusion the first time we looked at, we're going to include some more review before the new material and we don't want to throw anyone off who looked at the material early.)